M4sc3r4n0/spyrat/README.md

 <br /><br />

 ## Description:
-    SpyRat is a remote access trojen written in python with auto persistence option
+    SpyRat is a remote access trojan written in python with auto persistence option

 ## Download/Config/Usage:
     1? - Download the tool from github